 Disposal of Waste: Whilst on site the contractor is responsible for the disposal of their own waste and can only use client facilities with express permission from the on site facilities officer.

-Whilst on site, contractors should comply with the local environmental policy statement which will be made available to you in advance or on arrival.

 Diversity and Equal Opportunities

 We are committed to promoting equality and diversity in all we do and valuing the diversity of our workforce, customers and communities.
 As a public body, we publish regular information about what our equality objectives are and how we’re meeting them.